Seamonsters-2605/Seamonsters-2605.github.io/docs/dashboard/index.md

             v = self.app.doEvents()
         yield v
 ```
-`teleop` just continually calls `updateDashboardGenerator` which goes through the events queued by the dashboard and executes them.
+`teleop` starts `updateDashboardGenerator` which goes through the events queued by the dashboard and executes them.
 Since `updateDashboardGenerator` has a `yield` in it, it is a generator.
-If you wanted to run a second generator at the same time (like if you wanted to be able to drive the robot manually) you would use `sea.parallel()` and it will run all the generators imputted at the same time.
+If you wanted to run a second generator at the same time (like if you wanted to be able to drive the robot manually) you would use `sea.parallel()` in `telop` and it will run all the generators inputted at the same time.
 ```python
 @sea.queuedDashboardEvent
 def c_driveForward(self, button):